Cycles shaders and lighting can be baked to image textures. This has a few different purposes, most commonly:

-- Distance to use for the inward ray cast when using Selected to Active and Cage.
-The inward rays are casted from a version of the active object with disabled Edge Split Modifiers.
+Distance to use for the inward ray cast when using Selected to Active and Cage.
+The inward rays are cast from a version of the active object with disabled Edge Split Modifiers.
 Hard splits (e.g. when the Edge Split Modifier is applied) should be avoided because they will lead to non-smooth normals around the edges.

 When the base mesh extruded does not give good results, you can create a copy of the base mesh and modify it to use as a Cage.
-Both meshes need to have the same topology (number of faces and face order).
+Both meshes need to have the same Topology (number of faces and face order).